dlk3/autokey-wayland/readthedocs/intro.rst

 function on systems that use the Wayland_ protocol as well as on those that use X11_.

-The `AutoKey for Wayland`_ project is a fork of the AutoKey project.
-It builds on work done in the develop branch of that project to create the facilities that AutoKey needs to operate in a Wayland environment.
-An "official" version of AutoKey based on that that work has not yet been released.
+The `AutoKey for Wayland`_ project is a fork of the AutoKey_ project.
+It builds on work done in the "develop" branch of that project to create the facilities that AutoKey needs to operate in a Wayland environment.
+An "official" version of AutoKey based on that work has not yet been released.

 This project is still in development, and the code is unstable.
 Use it at your own risk.